If You Invested $100 In This Stock 20 Years Ago, You Would Have $700 Today - Benzinga

-Sempra Energy SRE has outperformed the market over the past 20 years by 2.89% on an annualized basis producing an average annual return of 10.1%.
-Currently, Sempra Energy has a market capitalization of $50.72 billion.
+Ecolab ECL has outperformed the market over the past 20 years by 3.39% on an annualized basis producing an average annual return of 10.17%.
+Currently, Ecolab has a market capitalization of $45.32 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.